GyuyeongKim/NetClone-public/README.md

    busy-loop semantics; only the constant changes.

 > **Note:** the published NetClone numbers were collected using the
-> original busy-loop with the manually-calibrated divisors above,
+> original busy-loop with manually-calibrated divisors, not either
-> not either of these alternatives.
-We document the alternatives
+> of these alternatives — we have not run them ourselves.
+We
-> here so users porting the artifact to new hardware know what
+> document them here so users porting the artifact to new hardware
-> their options are if the manual-calibration workflow becomes a
+> know what their options are if the manual-calibration workflow
-> nuisance, but switching to them will produce results that are no
+> becomes a nuisance, but switching to either may produce results
-> longer bit-for-bit comparable to the SIGCOMM '23 numbers.
+> that are no longer directly comparable to the SIGCOMM '23 numbers.

 ## Citation